 From Left to Right

-How does it happen that within an art movement, one artist fades into obscurity while another thrives?
-Museum Arnhem, renowned for its collection of Neo-realism featuring artists like Dick Ket, Carel Willink, and Pyke Koch, seeks to explore this question.
-The exhibition From Left to Right (May 13 – November 20, 2022) offers a fresh perspective on a century of Neo-realism, illuminating the impact of political tensions during the interwar period.
-The 1929 economic crisis and the rise of Hitler in 1933 profoundly affected artists in the Netherlands, shaping their work, personal lives, and careers amid a backdrop of social polarization.
+Why is it that within an art movement one artist falls into oblivion, while another becomes an icon?
+Museum Arnhem, known for its collection of neo-realism featuring artists such as Dick Ket, Carel Willink and Pyke Koch, explores this question.
+The exhibition From Left to Right (May 13-November 20, 2022) offers an innovative look at a century of neo-realism and highlights the impact of political tensions in the interwar era.
+The economic crisis of 1929 and the rise of Hitler in 1933 had a profound effect on artists in the Netherlands, both in their work and in their personal lives and careers, against the backdrop of increasing social polarization.

 More info